-

 In the guessing game/debate over United States involvement in the Israel-Iran war, the only clear insight is that such involvement may assist in attaining military objectives at a quicker pace.
 This is due to the added firepower that use of B-2 and B-52 aircraft, along with specialized “bunker-buster” ordinance, will bring to the game.
 While this will certainly make the war effort more efficient and effective from a military point of view, there is less clarity on how this will affect domestic U.S. opinion and, in turn, on future U.S.-Israel relations.

 There are risks for both the United States and Israel with U.S. involvement.
-For the United States, consideration needs to be given to potential Iranian retaliation against U.S. interests and the effect this will have on the American homefront.
+The United States must consider potential Iranian retaliation against U.S. interests and the effect this will have on the American homefront.
 Such retaliation can come in the form of plans the Iranians already have in such a scenario to attack U.S. bases in the region or even to attack U.S. allies that include Sunni states in the region.
-While such capabilities on the part of Iran may be diminished, any such action would be perceived by Americans as paying a price, one that they may not be prepared to pay.
+While such capabilities on the part of Iran may be diminished, Americans would perceive any such action as paying a price, one that they may not be prepared to pay.

 Other possibilities include the prospect of overseas terror against Americans and American institutions, sleeper cells in the United States itself, and the economic ramifications of a crippled Iran on the American public.